OUR MANIFESTO FOR HAIRDRESSING.

 Hairdressing should be Art

-We believe that all hairdressers should be professionally qualified and officially registered (licensed).
+We (that's me, Anne, and my partner Keith) believe that all hairdressers should be professionally qualified and officially registered (licensed).
 All salons should pay their employees at least the Real Living Wage.
 All employers in our wonderful industry should invest in its future by training and developing the next generation.
-All salons (and all businesses come to that) should do everything they can to save the planet by reducing their carbon emissions, cutting down on waste, pollution and single-use plastic and by supporting organisations fighting to save natural habitats and biodiversity.
+All salons (and all businesses come to that) should do everything they can to save the planet by reducing their carbon emissions, cutting down on waste, pollution and single-use plastic and by taking action to to save the nature and biodiversity we all depend on.

 Hairdressers are creative, talented, energetic, knowledgeable, sociable, sympathetic and highly skilled.
 They are experts and professionals.
 Their best work is art.